triplecanopy/skrollr/README.md

 ### refresh([elements])

 Reparses all given `elements`.
-You can pass a single element or an array-like element (Array, NodeList, jQuery object)
+You can pass a single element or an array-like element (Array, NodeList or jQuery object)

 Useful when

-* elements in `relative` mode change and need to be updated
+* Elements in `relative` mode change and need to be updated.
-* data-attributes are manipulated dynamically
+* Data-attributes are manipulated dynamically.
-* new elements are added to the DOM and should be controlled by skrollr
+* New elements are added to the DOM and should be controlled by skrollr.

 When no `elements` are given, all elements in the document will be parsed again.
 In fact, when calling `skrollr.init()` skrollr uses `refresh()` without parameters internally.

-Time consuming operation, should not be called on every rendering.
+Time consuming operations, should not be called on every rendering.

 ### relativeToAbsolute(element, viewportAnchor, elementAnchor)

-returns an integer which represents the absolute scroll position which correlates to the relative anchor.
+Returns an integer which represents the absolute scroll position which correlates to the relative anchor.

 `element` must be a DOM element.